-The Council raises funds by the annual Precept is set in December of each year.
+The Council raises funds by the annual Precept which is set by no later than January of each year.
 The amount required is guided by the setting of the annual budget.
 The Parish Council precept is added to the Council Tax bill and collected by Wiltshire Council (on behalf of the Parish Council).

 Aldbourne Parish Council